teamhanko/fidouafclient/README.md

 - The client does not return authenticators on `DISCOVER`
 - The client does not check the policy on `CHECK_POLICY` and always returns `NO_ERROR`
 - The build-in authenticators are not usable by any other FIDO client or ASM
+- The client only works, if the aaids are explicit allowed in the policy

 # License